 For years, my most hated word in marketing was “Engagement”.
-Over-used, mis-understood, and dropped into conversations by people who didn’t really understand the fundamental premise but wanted to sound knowledgable.
+Overused, misunderstood, and dropped into conversations by people who didn’t really understand the fundamental premise but wanted to sound knowledgeable.

 But “Engagement” has fallen by the wayside.
 The torched has been passed to a new generation of meaningless marketing terminology: something that marketers call “Content“.